grexi/documentation/Guides/Ruby/Ruby on Rails.md

 web: bundle exec rails s -p $PORT
 ~~~

-This file specifies a `web` command that will be executed once the app is
+Left from the colon we specified the **required** process type called `web`
-deployed.
-The $PORT environment variable contains the port your app needs to
+followed by the command that starts the app and listens on the port specified
-listen on.
+by the environment variable `$PORT`.

 ### Configuring the asset pipeline